davidgasquez/filecoin-data-portal/portal/docs/data-sources.md

 # Data Sources

-Most of the data used through the portal comes from the Filecoin chain itself.
+Most of the data used through the portal comes from the Filecoin chain.
 There is also some off-chain data like [Datacap Applications](https://docs.filecoin.io/basics/how-storage-works/filecoin-plus) or [Storage Provider's Reputation scores](https://filecoin.io/blog/posts/reputation-systems-in-filecoin/) that are collected from other places.

+## Entities

-## Deals
+### Deals

 Deals data is available on chain and can be obtained in different ways: